robert-westenberger/knowledgebase/deep-learning.md

 Computers are good at classifying both short and long documents based on whether it's spam or not spam, sentiment analysis, author, source website, etc.
 ### Generating text
 Computers are good at generating context appropriate text, such as replies to social media posts, and imitating a particular author's style.
+### Downsides
+Deep learning is currently not good at generating correct responses.
+We currently don't have a good way of combining a knowledge base of medical information with a deep learning model for generating medically correct natural language responses.